-Aircrews found the Bronco maneuverable, with the spoilers providing an excellent rate of roll, but it was also underpowered.
-If one of the engines was lost at airspeeds below 220 KPH (120 knots), standard procedure was to punch out immediately.
+Aircrews found the Bronco maneuverable, with the spoilers providing an excellent rate of roll, but it was underpowered; if one of the engines was lost at airspeeds below 220 KPH (120 knots), standard procedure was to punch out immediately.
 As the Bronco almost always operated at low altitude, going into a dive to build up speed was not usually an option.
 Since the OV-10A also lacked cockpit air conditioning, the crew could get uncomfortably hot in the greenhouse canopy.BACK_TO_TOP

 * Although the Air Force had mixed feelings about the Bronco, the service was interested enough in the type to decide to enhance the machine for improved targeting and night / all-weather operation.
 In 1970, LTV Aerosystems modified 14 Broncos to the "OV-10A PAVE NAIL" configuration, which featured a laser rangefinder and target designator, a stabilized night sight, and LORAN radio navigation system gear.
 The laser target designator allowed the OV-10A PAVE NAIL machines to guide the new laser-guided bombs (LGBs).
 The Air Force did not follow up this program, with the aircraft reverting back to standard OV-10A configuration after the war.

-The Marines were much more enthusiastic about improving the Bronco.
+The Marines were much more enthusiastic about making more of the Bronco.
 They wanted to improve it with new sensors and heavier armament to hit the enemy at night, and issued a request to industry for such a conversion.
 Rockwell won the contract and modified two OV-10As to the "YOV-10D Night Observation Gunship (NOGS)" configuration, handing them over to the Marines for evaluation in 1970.
 The YOV-10D lacked the gun sponsons, with armament consisting instead of a three-barrel General Electric M197 20-millimeter Gatling cannon in a turret under the rear fuselage.
 The Bronco's cargo space came in handy for accommodating the turret systems and cannon ammunition.
 The nose was extended 76 centimeters (30 inches) to accommodate a turret-mounted "forward looking infrared (FLIR)" video imager.
 The wing pylons were replaced with new "wet" pylons that could be used to carry 379-liter (100 US gallon) external tanks.
 Sidewinder capability was lost.